-- Under French law, a purchaser "may require that the means used to execute all or part of a contract [...] be located within the territory of the Member States of the European Union in order, in particular, to take account of environmental or social considerations or to ensure the security of information and supplies"9.
-The location
+- Under French law, a purchaser "may require that the means used to execute all or part of a contract [...] be located within the territory of the Member States of the European Union in order, in particular, to take account

 3 M. Fakhri, Le rôle du droit à l'alimentation dans le relèvement et la transformation des systèmes alimentaires, 18 juillet 2023, Rapport A/78/202